Process Safety Leadership and Culture

 Establishing a safety culture begins at the top.
 It’s more than a box to be ticked.
 Senior leaders set the tone for their organisation and its process safety outcomes are a result of their engagement and focus.

-This unique course combines facilitated discussions and interactive sessions which will enable participants to consider their access to information, their understanding of key issues and their ability to make cogent and timely decisions that respond to the concerns of the public, the regulator, staff, contractors and investors.
+It will use facilitated discussions and interactive sessions to encourage you to consider your access to information, your understanding of key issues and your ability to make cogent and timely decisions that respond to the concerns of the public, the regulator, staff, contractors and investors.

 - the business implications of process safety